 And hopefully these realistic targets will result in a relaxing seaside summer holiday, with minimum worry or stress.

-If you want to talk to a BACP counsellor or psychotherapist then visit our directory.
+If you want to talk to a BACP counsellor or psychotherapist visit our Therapist directory.

 "Counselling has completely changed my outlook"